facelessuser/TabsExtra/README.md

 ```

 # Tab Focus After Close
 By default TabsExtra keeps the current active tab focused, but if the active tab gets deleted, TabsExtra will default to either the left, right, or last active tab (depending how the user has it set).
-Will not work if you use the tab close button since the method that is called by the button is uniterceptable.

 ```javascript
     // If active window gets closed, default to (left|right|last_active)